 Your Vice Presidents Martin Allen and Helen Wang and our Hon.
 Vice President Andrew Burnett have all played an invaluable role in advising Council on medallists and honorary members and other matters.

 For the majority of our members, especially those overseas, the Society’s main publication, the Numismatic Chronicle,is probably the most important benefit of membership.
-This continues to come out with great regularity early in the New Year and it always contains excellent peer-reviewed articles on a wide range of subjects; it has the reputation of being one of the premier numismatic journals in the world.
-Richard Ashton, Marcus Phillips and Sue Tyler-Smith have edited the Chronicle very efficiently for many years now (Richard since 1998, Marcus since 2002 and Sue since 2014) and we continue to owe them a huge debt.
-Council has nominated Marcus and Sue as Honorary Fellows in recognition of the debt we owe them (Richard is already an Honorary Fellow).
+This continues to come out with great regularity early in the year and it always contains excellent peer-reviewed articles on a wide range of subjects; it has the reputation of being one of the premier numismatic journals in the world.
+Richard Ashton, Marcus Phillips and Sue Tyler-Smith have edited the Chronicle very efficiently for many years now (Richard since 1998, Marcus since 2002 and Sue since 2014) and we owe them a huge debt.
+Richard has now stood down – NC 2020 was the last issue which he co-edited – and Marcus and Sue are standing down after NC 2021.

-Two more SPs are now in proof and will be published this summer: Ken Sheedy and Gil Davis (eds), Metallurgy in Numismatics 6 (SP 56) and Andrew Burnett’s ‘The Hidden Treasures of this happy Island.’
+Three new Special Publications were published in the last year: Ken Sheedy and Gil Davis (eds), Metallurgy in Numismatics 6 (SP 56) and Andrew Burnett’s ‘The Hidden Treasures of this happy Island.’
 A history of numismatics in Britain from the Renaissance to the Enlightenment (SP 58), a monumental three-volume work which we are publishing with the British Numismatic Society.
 I have edited these two works.
-Jack Nurpetlian’s Coinage in late Hellenistic and Roman Syria: the Orontes Valleyis being edited by Clare Rowan and should be out later this year.
-The Society had large stocks of old Special Publications in Spink’s warehouse which were about to incur storage charges and we sold 805 volumes to Chris Martin Ltd.
+Both these volumes are selling well, I’m glad to say.
+Thirdly, Jack Nurpetlian’s Coinage in late Hellenistic and Roman Syria: the Orontes Valley was published at the end of 2020, edited by Clare Rowan.
+There will be at least one more SP next year, by myself on the coinage of Gordian III and I’ll say more about that after this Review.

-Last year Council decided to it was time to commission a new medal and we are very grateful to Council officers Abigail Kenvyn, of the Royal Mint Museum, and Henry Flynn for helping us through this process.
-Council agreed to invite Natasha Ratcliffe and Robert Elderton to produce drawings for a medal.
-We look forward to choosing a design from their submissions in the coming year.
+In 2018 Council decided to commission a new medal and we are very grateful to Abigail Kenvyn, of the Royal Mint Museum, and Henry Flynn for helping us through this process.
+Natasha Ratcliffe and Robert Elderton submitted drawings for a medal and we chose Robert Elderton’s designs: the new medal will now be produced this coming year.

-The Society has also given grants from the Casey, Lowick and CNG funds totalling £10,100 to Andrew Burnett, Vesta Curtis, Sam Moorhead, Victoria StoparandConnor Sweetwood.
+The Society has also given grants from the Casey, Kreitman and Marshall funds totalling £10,100 to: Gunnar Dumke, Abdurahmon Sharifzola, Joe Cribb and Rebecca Neill.

-Congratulations to Keith Rutter on receiving our Society’s medal for this year; we look forward to hearing him speak in 2021.
+Congratulations to François de Callatay on receiving our Society’s medal for this year; we look forward to hearing him speak in the coming session.

-Lastly, I am sad to report the loss of six Fellows who have died over the last year:
+Lastly, I am sad to report the loss of 4 Fellows who have died over the last year: